anitham2009/transaction/README.md

 # Transaction Service API overview
-- Transaction service application is to store the account details, view the stored data.
+- Transaction service application is to store the transaction details and also to view the stored data.
-- Handled operations : create,get transaction details of the account.
+- Handled operations : create transaction details and view transaction details.
 - Build and deploy application using Azure CI/CD pipeline in Azure Kubernetes Cluster

 ## Technology Stack